 What is Reckless Driving in Nevada?

-This article is not intended as advice for your specific matter.
+* This article is not intended as advice for your specific matter.
 Rather, it is a general article about Nevada law.
-If you have questions about your particular case, please call Mueller, Hinds and Associates, Chtd. immediately at (702) 940-1234.
+If you have questions about your particular case, please call Hinds Injury Law Las Vegas at (702) 940-1234.
 This information is valid as of July 24, 2017.

-Reckless driving in Nevada can be either a misdemeanor or felony depending on the type of recklessness and whether it resulted in substantial bodily harm.
+Reckless driving in Nevada can be either a misdemeanor offense or felony depending on the type of recklessness and whether it resulted in substantial bodily harm.
 Legally they can be divided into two categories: 1) driving with “wanton disregard” for safety or 2) driving or organizing a speed contest.
 Practically, you can be charged with reckless driving if you’re driving at an excessive speed, racing another car, organizing a race, doing donuts in a crowded parking lot or generally driving in an exceptionally unsafe manner.

 The crime of reckless driving is broadly defined because driving recklessly or with “wanton disregard” has been defined slightly differently by the courts including “driving in a rash or heedless manner, indifferent to the consequences,” State v.
 Roggenkamp, 153 Wn.2d 614 (2005), and creating an unreasonable risk of harm, State v.
 Bolsinger, 221 Minn.
 154 (Minn.
 1946).

-The penalties for a conviction of reckless driving range from a fine of $250 to $2,000, up to 200 hours of community services, suspension of the driver’s license as well as 8 points on your driving record and that ‘s just for a misdemeanor.
+The penalties for a conviction of reckless driving range from a fine of $250 to $2,000, up to 200 hours of community services, suspension of the driver’s license, as well as 8 points on your driving record and that ‘s just for a misdemeanor.
 For felony reckless driving, a person can be sent to prison for up to 6 years and fined up to $5,000.

 There are many defenses to reckless driving that can be asserted by an experienced criminal defense attorney.
 The State of Nevada has the burden of proving every element of every crime charged beyond a reasonable doubt.
 That means that for a basic reckless driving charge, the State has to prove that the defendant was a) driving, b) with willful or wanton disregard for the safety of people or property.